macksm3/tkinter/readme.md

-This python project is a study in how to make GUI using the tkinter module based on YouTube cource by BroCode
+This python project is a study in how to make GUI using the tkinter module based on YouTube course by BroCode